 SCRIPT DEVELOPMENT PROGRAM

-FIN: Atlantic International Film Festival is pleased to announce the top four finalists of the 2017 Script Development Program, presented by Telefilm Canada and The Harold Greenberg Fund.
+FIN: Atlantic International Film Festival would like to congratulate Rebecca Babcock, winner of the 2017 Script Development Program, presented by Telefilm Canada and The Harold Greenberg Fund.
 We would also like to recognize Lorna Kirk and Wanda Nolan for their contributions to the program.

 Rebecca Babcock (Nova Scotia):